DoGood-org/dogood-frontend/README.md

 ```
 For starting either `backend` or `frontend` simply enter `npm run dev` in one of those directories and everything is set up.

-In case backend needs to be restarted, use `update.sh` inside container.
+In case backend needs to be restarted, use `update.sh` inside container
 If there is a need to forcefully stop backend - use this command:

 ```bash